Oakley Street, Name and History

 The map is a derivative of this Palmerston North Borough map from 1923.

 Here their daughter, Miss Sarah Hanlon, met Mr Frederick Oakley, one of the first carpenters in Palmerston North.
 Mr F Oakley was born May 6 1846, in Walsall, England.
-He arrived in New Zealand with his parents in 1857 aboard the Indian Queen.
+He arrived in Aotearoa New Zealand with his parents in 1857, aboard the Indian Queen.
 He apprenticed into the building trade in Wellington, working for Mr Lockie.
 After seven years’ experience he went to Foxton and built the first post office with Mr John Edmund Perrin.
 On moving to Palmerston North in May of 1871, he and Mr JE Perrin built the first store in the township – belonging to Mr George Mathew Snelson.

 Later they partnered with undertaker Mr Meyrick.
 Advertising as carpenters, builders and undertakers, the firm Meyrick, Perrin and Oakley built most of the early houses in Palmerston North.